 Request this item

 Most items have the option to Request this item, which you can click or tap to submit your request.
-When you have submitted the request, you will receive an email notifying you when your requested item is ready to consult in the relevant reading room.
+When you have submitted the request, you will receive an email notifying you when your requested item is ready to consult in the relevant Edinburgh reading room.

 Alternative request system

 If an item does not have the Request this item option, it should be requested using the Alternative request system.
-Journals, newspapers and Advocates Library material should be requested in this way.
+Some journals, newspapers and Advocates Library material should be requested in this way.
 To request items using the Alternative request system, you will need to log in again — using the same login details as before.

 Track your requests